Connect with others who understand.

 Symptoms of 11-Beta-Hydroxylase Deficiency

-In addition to symptoms related to increased androgens, 11-beta-hydroxylase deficiency can cause hypertension (high blood pressure) and low levels of potassium in the blood.
+Deficiency in 11-beta-hydroxylase can also cause hypertension (high blood pressure) and low levels of potassium in the blood.

 • High blood pressure